 In order to increase awareness of the benefits and role of competition in ASEAN, the ACAP 2016-2025 provides for an assessment to be conducted on the impact of non-tariff barriers on competition in the markets of ASEAN Member States followed by recommendations.

-Within this framework and in cooperation with the UK Government, from July 2018 to the end of March 2021, the OECD will undertake ten Competition Assessments of Laws and Regulations in the logistics sector in ASEAN (one assessment of the logistics sector in each individual Member State).
+Within this framework and in co-operation with the UK Government, from 2018 to 2021, the OECD will undertake ten Competition Assessments of Laws and Regulations in the logistics sector in ASEAN (one assessment of the logistics sector in each individual Member State).

 Using the OECD Competition Assessment Toolkit, this will help governments to identify shortcomings in the regulatory or policy environment that hinder the efficient functioning of markets and damage long-term growth.
 Moreover, it will provide recommendations for beneficial reforms aimed at avoiding unnecessary regulatory restrictions on competition, thus making laws and regulations more competitive.

 How to address these challenges